Research centres, projects, and organisations

 Website of research project on the history of Canadian magazines, based at University of Strathclyde (2011-16).
 The site includes links to related magazine digitisation projects.

-The Modernist Journals Project (MJP) offers an extensive, online archive of English-language literary magazines from the 1890s to the 1920s.
+The MJP offers an extensive, online archive of English-language literary magazines from the 1890s to the 1920s.
 There are also multiple additional resources: scholarly essays and other supporting materials on the period, teaching resources, publications lists, and visualisation tools.

 National online archive of Brazilian newspapers, launched in 2018 by the Instituto Moreira Salles.